nats-io/latency-tests/terraform/README.md

 ## The latency test client

-Having the latency client as a single app own instance is the best way to measure end to end latency with respect to timing.
-As we are in the low microsecond range of measurements and measuring tail latency on higher end machines, we need to very accurately measure time deltas.
-This either requires sophisticated kernal time syncronization or using the same kernel instance to measure time.
+Having the latency client as a single app own instance is the best way to measure end to end latency.
+As we are in the low microsecond range of measurements and measuring tail latency on higher end machines, we very precise time measurements.
+This requires sophisticated time synchronization or using a single machine instance to measure time.
 In the interest of simplicity and brevity, we chose the latter.

 ## Manually running the tests